awsdocs/amazon-ec2-user-guide/doc_source/using-regions-availability-zones.md

 For more information, see [AWS Global Infrastructure](https://aws.amazon.com/about-aws/global-infrastructure/)\.

 The number and mapping of Availability Zones per Region may vary between AWS accounts\.
 To get a list of the Availability Zones that are available to your account, you can use the Amazon EC2 console or the command line interface\.
-For more information, see [Describing your Regions](#using-regions-availability-zones-describe)\.
+For more information, see [Describe your Regions](#using-regions-availability-zones-describe)\.

 ### Regions and endpoints<a name="using-regions-endpoints"></a>